albararamli/hp/README.md

 import matplotlib.pyplot as plt import os

-# Import the hp3_read function from the hp3 module
+# Import the hp module
 from hp import *

 # Specify the URL or path to the HP3 or HP4 file
 url = "file.hp3"
 #url = "file.hp4"

-# Read the HP3 file and extract the data
+# Read the HP3 or HP4 file and extract the data
 data, extension = hp_read(url)

 # Display the data